So far, our physical output has been limited to controlling LEDs and small servo motors. With the Arduino we can control other devices also.

 - Jeppe Hein – Very minimalistic installations using kinetic elements

-- ART+COM – A German design studio that specializes in creating big kinetic sculptures
+- ART+COM – A German design studio that specializes in creating large scale kinetic sculptures

 - Ben Hopson – An industrial designer who has a lot of very interesting Kinetic Sketches on his website.
 Also this article might be of interest to you.